-The South of England Men's Lacrosse Association (SEMLA) was founded on 15th March 1882, and is part of the English Lacrosse Association.
+The South of England Men's Lacrosse Association (SEMLA) was founded on 15th March 1882, and is part of the England Lacrosse.
 SEMLA is the organising body for men's lacrosse in Southern England and Wales.

 Please note, some universities only have teams in the BUCS lacrosse leagues.

 To find information on women's lacrosse please visit the South East Women's Lacrosse Association (SEWLA).

 League and Flags matches are normally played over four 20-minute quarters, and according to the English Lacrosse rules.

 The League has had various formats throughout its history, but as of 2018-19 the format is:

 A "SEMLA League" sees the 21 top ranked teams playing across three division of 7 teams; Premier Division, Division 1 and Division 2.
 Below that the South of England divides into four; West (South), West (North), East (South) and East (North).
 This halves the greatest distance between any two teams in the lower regional divisions.